 The Mon Repos Estate is a sprawling, wooded park that once served as the palace grounds.
 Old trees provide shade and the gardens boast diverse plant species (many of which were given to the royal family as gifts).

-The palace now houses the Museum of Palaiopolis, which features archaeological finds from the estate, as well as historical information about the palace itself.
-A small fee is required to enter the palace, but all other sights on the Mon Repos Estate can be visited free of charge.
+The palace now houses the Museum of Palaiopolis, which features archaeological finds from the estate, as well as other historical information.

 #17 Visit Ancient Ruins in Corfu

-Also, near the entrance of the Mon Repos Estate are other ruins.
-This include an early Christian church that was built on the site of a 5th century Roman Agora.
+Near the entrance of the Mon Repos Estate are other ruins.
+These include an early Christian church that was built on the site of a 5th century Roman Agora.

-#18 Step inside the Holy Monastery of Panagia Vlacherna
+#18 Enter the Holy Monastery of Panagia Vlacherna

 The monastery dates to the 17th century, but it was converted into a church in 1980.
-Although the interior of church is very small (about half the size of the attached gift shop), it attracts many tourists for its unusual location.
-The church is accessed via a short pier and is free to visit.
+Although the interior is very small (about half the size of the attached gift shop), it attracts attention for its unusual location.

 #19 Hop Aboard a Boat to Mouse Island